dproctor/personal-website/books.markdown

 - Private Virtues, Public Vices: Philanthropy and Democratic Equality (Emma Saunders-Hastings)
 - Life Together (Dietrich Bonhoeffer)
-- The Gun, the Ship, and the Pen: Warfare, Constitutions, and the Making of the Modern World (Linda Colley)
-  - I already read this.
-I was unimpressed; started off strong but then proceeded to veer all over the place.
-Felt redundant and largely irrelevant.
-- Lying for Money: How Legendary Frauds Reveal the Workings of Our World (Dan Davies)
-  - I read this, and enjoyed it quite a bit.
-Insightful review of a number of representative financial crimes.
-Helped me understand common patterns.
-Felt relevant as I was thinking about fraud at Stripe.
 - The Woman Behind the New Deal: The Life of Frances Perkins, FDR'S Secretary of Labor and His Moral Conscience (Kirstin Downey)
 - Bowling Alone: The Collapse and Revival of American Community (Robert D. Putnam)